prefrontalcortex/DomeTools/README.md

 ## Audio Support

 Select an audio mode from `NDI Sender` in your scene.
-You can either use your local PCs sound card to produce surround audio (e.g. 5.1 or 7.1), or you can use our Virtual Microphones to stream an arbitrary amount of channels via NDI Audio in lockstep with the video signal.
+You can either use your local PCs sound card to produce surround audio (e.g. 5.1 or 7.1), or you can use our Virtual Audio to stream an arbitrary amount of channels via NDI Audio in lockstep with the video signal.
 There are a number of predefined arrangements for Virtual Mics, but you can provide a custom one for your particular dome system.

 ### Native Spatialization

-If your sender system is capable of generating surround sound, you can use Unity's native AudioListener in 5.1 or 7.1 mode and stream the resulting tracks over NDI audio.
+If your sender system is capable of generating surround sound, you can use Unity's native AudioListener in 5.1 or 7.1 mode and stream the resulting tracks over NDI Audio.

 ### Virtual Audio

 Often, the sender system is not capable of generating surround sound.
 In this case, you can use our Virtual Audio to stream an arbitrary amount of channels via NDI Audio in lockstep with the video signal.

-You can change the audio send settings in Ndi Sender component from the Dome Creator prefab:
+You can change the audio send settings in `NDI Sender` component from the Dome Creator prefab:

 ![Screenshot 2024-08-20 164908](https://github.com/user-attachments/assets/c8a26101-68a8-4158-8298-024cc5d65546)

-This system will create virtual microphones in the scene to capture the audio and mixes it to the outgoing ndi audio channels.
+This system will places virtual microphones in the scene to capture the audio and mixes it to the outgoing NDI audio channels.
-To capture the audio from the AudioSources, it's important that all AudioSources must have the AudioSourceListener component.
-Per default, when starting playmode, the Ndi Sender component will search for all AudioSource components and add the AudioSourceListener component to them.
-When you load at runtime prefabs which contains AudioSources, you should add the AudioSourceListener component by yourself.
-There is also a add button on the AudioSource component for this.
+To capture the audio from the `AudioSource`s, it's important that all `AudioSource`s must have the `AudioSourceListener` component.
+Per default, when starting playmode, the `NDI Sender` component will search for all `AudioSource` components and add the `AudioSourceListener` component to them.
+When you load at runtime prefabs which contains `AudioSource`, you should add the `AudioSourceListener` component by yourself.
+There is also a add button on the `AudioSource` component for this.

 ![359531170-bbc3934c-f87d-43d0-902e-bd4956cb4210](https://github.com/user-attachments/assets/2e85294e-0c77-42af-b6a2-5127db1f0af0)

-This Virtual Audio system supports most of the AudioSource settings.
+This Virtual Audio system supports most of the `AudioSource` settings.
 Not supported are:
 - Audio Mixer
 - Spatializer Plugins